soffes/blog/published/2012-06-01-part-of-rubymotion-open-sourced/part-of-rubymotion-open-sourced.markdown

 ---
-title: Part of RubyMotion Open Sourced
-categories: development ruby ios industry
+tags:
+- development
+- ruby
+- ios
+- industry
 ---

+# Part of RubyMotion Open Sourced

 This is really amazing to hear.